csaunders/shopProductSink/README.md

 ShopifyProductSink is a Rails engine to simplify working with Shopify by keeping a shops products synchronized with a local copy.

-# Features
+## Features

 1. Provides functionality to import products from Shopify
 2. Provides an import helper which can do all the heavy lifting of pulling in products
 3. Provides a simple way to register webhooks for product changes
 4. Provides a module that can be included to take care of all the "boring" parts of webhook verification

-# Wanted Features / Todo List
+## Wanted Features / Todo List

 1. Provide a default webhooks controller that will do basic product synchronization
-3. Do proper shop scoping since right now there isn't any and there could possibly be some data leakage
+2. Do proper shop scoping since right now there isn't any and there could possibly be some data leakage
-4. Refactor API createable integration objects such that them and their migrations aren't imported when the engine is installed
+3. Refactor API createable integration objects such that them and their migrations aren't imported when the engine is installed
+4. Remove all CSS and JavaScript since it's not actually needed for this engine to work whatsoever

-# Setup
+## Setup

 Right now [I have no idea what I'm doing](https://i.chzbgr.com/maxW500/5836571648/hD263FFD6/) when it comes to engines, so I'm just speccing the docs based on the [hooking into an application section on the Rails Guides](http://edgeguides.rubyonrails.org/engines.html#hooking-into-an-application)